dimfeld/promulgator/README.md

 All configuration is done through environment variables.

-* PROMULGATOR_JIRAURL -- The URL of the associated Jira instance.
+* `JIRA_URL` -- The URL of the associated Jira instance.
+* `JIRA_WEBHOOK_KEY` -- The key to use to verify incoming Jira webhooks.
-* PROMULGATOR_SLACKKEY -- The token provided by Slack's bot integration.
+* `SLACK_KEY` -- The token provided by Slack's bot integration.
-* PROMULGATOR_SLACKUSER -- Post updates as this user.
+* `SLACK_USER` -- Post updates as this user.
 This should generally match the name of the bot.
-* PROMULGATOR_SLACKDEFAULTCHANNEL -- Post updates to this channel.
+* `SLACK_DEFAULT_CHANNEL` -- Post updates to this channel.
 The bot must be a member of the channel.
-* PROMULGATOR_WEBHOOKBIND -- Bind to this address/port to receive web hooks.
+* `WEBHOOK_BIND` -- Bind to this address/port to receive web hooks.
-* PROMULGATOR_WEBHOOKKEY -- The key to use to verify incoming Jira webhooks.

 ### Jira Configuration

-Set up a Jira webhook to `http://SERVER:PORT/jirahook?key=PROMULGATOR_WEBHOOKKEY`.
+Set up a Jira webhook to `http://SERVER:PORT/jirahook?key=WEBHOOK_KEY`.
 The webhook should trigger on issue updates.

 ### Slack Configuration

 Set up a Slack bot integration.
-The bot's username should be the value of `PROMULGATOR_SLACKUSER` and the provided API token should be the value of `PROMULGATOR_SLACKKEY`.
-The bot should be invited into the desired channel, and the channel's name (with the `#` at the beginning) should be configured as `PROMULGATOR_SLACKDEFAULTCHANNEL`.
+The bot's username should be the value of `SLACK_USER` and the provided API token should be the value of `SLACK_KEY`.
+The bot should be invited into the desired channel, and the channel's name (with the `#` at the beginning) should be configured as `SLACK_DEFAULT_CHANNEL`.

 ## Building